Modern home exterior showing slimline aluminium casement windows with minimal sightlines

 Schuco

-Schuco is a German company founded in 1951 in Bielefeld.
+Schuco is a German aluminium systems company headquartered in Bielefeld.
 They are arguably the most recognised premium aluminium brand globally, with a particularly strong presence in commercial and high-end residential markets.
-Schuco does not manufacture aluminium — they design profile systems and license them to fabricators worldwide.
-Their reputation is built on engineering precision, extensive testing, and a comprehensive product range that extends to automated facades and climate control systems.
+Schuco does not manufacture aluminium itself; they design profile systems and license them to fabricators worldwide.
+Their reputation is built on engineering precision, extensive testing, and a wide product range that extends to automated facades and climate control systems.

-In the UK, Schuco has been the default "premium" specification for aluminium windows and doors for over 20 years.
+In the UK, Schuco is widely regarded as the default "premium" specification for aluminium windows and doors.
 They are particularly strong in the architect-specified market and large-scale developments.

 Thermal Performance: Head to Head